 I have always loved finding beautiful spots that are lesser known to the public.
-Any spot that is somewhat sketchy or hard to locate- I’m down for.
+Any spot that is somewhat sketchy or hard to locate- I’m down for it.
 A few months ago, I spent a day in Malibu trying to locate a secret swing, and the challenge of it all transformed into an odd hobby for me- finding off-the-grid and super unique vistas/lookouts/spots (particularly, ones with swings).

 Secret Swing #1